Campaign History of the 151e Régiment d'Infanterie - XX

 *For it's second Citation in the Orders of the Army, the regiment is awarded the Croix de Guerre by General Fayolle and the men receive their fourragère at Camp de Mailly on June 28, 1917.
 At the time, it was only the eleventh infantry unit to have received this distinction.

 Losses for the regiment on 16 April 1917 vary from source to source.
 The regimental JMO puts them at 98 killed, 454 wounded, 21 missing (483 total), though the figure for missing is likely a typo.
 The reason being that a regimental report from 17 April puts the total losses at 39 killed, 416 wounded, and 279 missing (734 total).
+Other regimental records also put the total losses at 730, with 39 killed, 344 wounded and 347 missing.
 Meanwhile, a perhaps unreliable roll taken at the end of the day on 16 April had the total remaining effective of the regiment at 1,090 men and 27 officers distributed as follows: 1 Bat. with 308, 2 Bat. with 478 (including only 6 officers), 3 Bat. with 304.

 As the men scattered across the battlefield returned to their lost units, the actual number of effectives rose to around 1,700.
 This would mean combat losses just for 16 April were close to 900 killed and wounded (a nearly 30% loss).
 A subsequent report on 18 April -- stating percentage of losses at 26% officers and 30.4% men -- would seem to confirm this figure.
 So too would a reconciled casualty report on 19 April 73 killed, 511 wounded, 288 missing [presumed dead] for a total of 874.